sthiagolg/cryptographi/README.md

-# cryptographie
+# Cryptographie

-usage: python3 cryptographie.py [command] [file] [key]
+Usage: python3 cryptographie.py [command] [file] [key]

-example: python3 cryptographie.py crypt test.txt thiago
+Example: python3 cryptographie.py crypt test.txt thiago

 -> it will create a test.crypt file that is encrypted with the key "thiago"